 At the beginning of the trail is an information board and map.
 Once you begin your hike, you will see little signs that will help navigate you to the “Rocky Glen Waterfall.”
 Just keep following those signs for about a 10 minute walk.
 The waterfall is about 1 mile from the Bluff Road entrance.

-Jill’s kids have been known for making listening for the waterfall a little adventure, and counting butterflies which were plentiful as they make their way up the trail, which we think is a great idea!
+Jill’s kids have been known to make listening for the waterfall a little adventure, and counting butterflies which were plentiful as they make their way up the trail, which we think is a great idea!

 Waterfall Glen Forest Preserve is open daily one hour after sunrise until one hour after sunset.
 There are over 10 miles of scenic trails including areas to bike, fish and horseback ride so you can easily spend the afternoon or entire day there.

 Waterfall Glen and the entire Des Plaines River Valley was formed by the Wisconsin glacial meltwaters and drainage that once covered most of the Chicagoland area.
 Waterfall Glen’s prairies, savannas, and oak-maple woodlands contain 740 native plant species and over 300 species of mammals, birds, fish, amphibians, and reptiles and another 300 of invertebrates.

 Walk, run, bike or horseback ride along almost 11 miles of limestone- and turf-covered routes.
 Maps, signs and mile markers are located along the routes making it easy to track your progress.
 The paths are wide enough to accomodate many but keep in mind they are not paved.
 In the winter, cross country skiing is possible.

 Several old quarries scattered throughout offer still fishing waters.
 Anglers 16 or older must carry valid Illinois sport fishing licenses.